Privacy policy.

 - Store your messages on a server.
 There is no server.

-- Have a way to read your messages even if compelled to.
-End-to-end encrypted, keys on your phone, period.
+- Have any way to read your messages, even if compelled to.
+They're end-to-end encrypted and the keys sit on your phone.

 What information about you might exist outside your phone.